tecton-ai-ext/sliding_window_transformation/README.md

 Follow these steps to migrate a Feature View from `tecton_sliding_window` to `sliding_window_transformation` without rematerializing data:

-1.)
-Upgrade your Feature View to 0.4 (non-compat) definition, but keep the `tecton_sliding_window` from tecton.compat package.
-Run tecton apply, and you should see your feature views being upgraded in the plan output.
+1. Upgrade your Feature View to 0.4 (non-compat) definition, but keep the `tecton_sliding_window` from tecton.compat package.
+Run `tecton apply`, and you should see your feature views being upgraded in the plan output.

-2.)
-Copy the `sliding_window_transformation` transformation from this repo into your feature repo.
-Replace the `tecton_sliding_window` imported from tecton.compat with the sliding_window_transformation.
+2. Copy the `sliding_window_transformation` transformation from this repo into your feature repo.
+Replace the `tecton_sliding_window` imported from tecton.compat with `sliding_window_transformation`.
    We recommend that you first create a duplicate feature view with this new transformation, materialize a small window of data, and then compare the data to the original feature view to ensure that this change has no impact.

-3.)
-Once you are sure that this change is safe, you can use the [`--suppress-recreates`](https://docs.tecton.ai/latest/examples/cost-management-best-practices.html#suppressing-rematerialization) flag with tecton apply or tecton plan to avoid re-materializing the feature data.
+3. You can now safely run `tecton plan` and `tecton apply` with the [`--suppress-recreates`](./cost-management-best-practices.md#suppressing-rematerialization) flag to avoid re-materializing the feature data.
+When you have removed all usages of `tecton_sliding_window` from your feature views, you will see that the transformation is deleted in the plan output.

 Detailed information on sliding_window_transformation can be found below.